 December 17 (Fri.): Joint final presentations from the four universities and international comparative analysis by all students and instructors will provide common knowledge on urban digitization possibilities and practical challenges for different cultures and societies.

-How it will be held
+How it was held

 Conditions for participation